krobbi/fungus/README.md

 Fungus is a [Befunge](https://esolangs.org/wiki/Befunge) interpreter that accelerates runtime performance with a parsing and optimization stage.

-Fungus mostly targets the original Befunge-93 standard, with some differences:
+Fungus mostly targets the original Befunge-93 specification with some
+differences:
 * The playfield may be an arbitrary size.
 * The values stored in the playfield are signed integers and are not limited to being valid characters.